 MCC is a hybrid of cloud computing and mobile computing that allows for the execution of rich mobile apps over a wide range of mobile devices while maintaining a high level of user experience.

 The following are some of the trends that will have an impact on the future of mobile cloud computing.
 Mobile access to spreadsheets, presentations, and data processing Consumers use social media for more than just fun, and phone network providers are building mobile cloud as a value-added alternative.
 Mobile cloud infrastructure helps customers shop online, and consumers use social media for more than just entertainment.
 As a result, the mobile cloud is critical!

 Rise of the Cloud Native

 Software is consuming the world; many companies have understood the importance of moving their company infrastructure to the cloud.
-The cloud-native technology stack is made up of the following two components:
+The cloud-native development stack is made up of the following two components:

 Containers are quickly becoming the new template for app development, with revenue expected to increase by 24 million by 2024.
 This is due to faster workload transmission across on-premises, private clouds, and the edge, as well as faster deployment, low-code development, cost savings, and easy scalability.

 By 2025, the global cloud orchestration industry is expected to be worth up to US$ 20 billion.
 These technologies, such as Kubernetes, use automation to simplify container management across several cloud service providers, resulting in a unique workflow process.